-WWE owner Vince McMahon still owned the XFL brand, and after an ESPN documentary aroused interest in the league, McMahon decided to bring the XFL back.
-The new version of the XFL was not tied to wrestling in any way, and it didn’t feature any of the additional entertainment aspects that the original boasted.
+The XFL was shelved until 2017, when an ESPN documentary aroused new interest in the league.
+Vince McMahon, who still owned the XFL through World Wrestling Entrainment (WWE), opted to bring the league back.
+This edition of the XFL wasn’t tied to wrestling in any capacity, and it didn’t include any of the additional entertainment aspects that the original boasted.

 The XFL has added several members to its operations team, including former Buffalo Bills general manager Doug Whaley, who worked in the league in 2020.
 Former Bills president Russ Brandon and ex-New York Giants executive Marc Ross are also included in the league’s head office.

-While the XFL hasn’t announced how much players will be paid in 2023, salaries are unlikely to be all that different from 2020.
-In that season, each player received a bi-weekly paycheck of $2,080.
+In 2020, each player received a bi-weekly paycheck of $2,080.
 Additionally, every player earned an extra $1,685 for each game in which they were active, plus a $2,222 bonus if they were on the winning team.

-While the NFL does not own the XFL, the XFL will collaborate with the NFL in 2023.
-Instead of serving as a heel to the NFL, the XFL will work with the league on changes and enhancements to game rules, officiating, health and player safety, and more.
+The XFL plans to collaborate with the NFL in 2023.
+Instead of serving as a heel to the NFL (as it did in its early days), the XFL will work with the league on enhancements to game rules, officiating, and health and player safety.